 I guess it should have also been a giant red flag from the beginning when the title of his Airbnb listing says he also takes payment with Bitcoin (the first time I’ve ever seen such a thing in all my travels and searches).
-Not only is that against the Airbnb terms of service (soliciting payment outside of the platform), but soliciting Bitcoin just screams of those types of people looking to get rich quick by speculation.
+Not only is that against the Airbnb terms of service (soliciting payment outside of the platform), but soliciting Bitcoin just screams of those types of people looking to get rich quick.

 Airbnb Resolution Center

 Second, users have a disincentive to leave honest but negative reviews of hosts.
-Vindictive hosts can leave unfounded negative reviews simply because a guest voices problems in person with the terms of the agreements (as we did) and can even invent claims and try to extort you after the fact (as we experienced).
+Vindictive hosts can leave unfounded negative reviews simply because a guest voices problems face-to-face with the terms of the agreements (as we did) and can even invent claims and try to extort you after the fact (as we experienced).

-Third, even with personal attacks that have no bearing on my stay as a guest, the review stands and Airbnb will not remove or alter the opinion which could hurt my chances of being accepted at another property.
+Third, even with personal attacks that have no bearing on my stay as a guest, the review stands, and Airbnb will not remove or alter the opinion which could hurt my chances of being accepted at another property.

-Always Communicate Through Airbnb
+Always Communicate on Airbnb

 The Airbnb messaging system is okay for getting a reservation, but I’ve always preferred to move my communications over to WhatsApp once it has been confirmed.
-Don’t do that.
+Don’t do that!
 Keep communications with the platform so there is a record.